rikhuijzer/SIRUS.jl/docs/src/implementation-overview.md

-# Implementation details
+# Implementation Overview

-This page describes an high-level overview of the implementation.
+This page provides a high-level overview of the implementation.
 In essence, this overview is a combination of three things:

 1. Section 8.1.1 Regression Trees and 8.1.2 Classification trees (James et al., [2021](https://doi.org/10.1007/978-1-0716-1418-1)).